ADHD

 • Frequent accidents either through recklessness or inattention

-The list for ADHD traits required in children by the NHS to grant an early diagnosis is slightly different.
-For them the main signs of inattentiveness manifests as:
+The list of ADHD traits required in children by the NHS to grant an early diagnosis is slightly different.
+For them, the main signs of inattentiveness manifest as:

 • having a short attention span